BNPL: The Buy Now, Pay Later revolution

 After the analysis above, it should come as no surprise that, in exchange for some fees, retailers can significantly increase revenue from two sides: more sales (derived from higher conversions and fewer abandoned carts) and higher AOV.

-BNPL has become such a differentiator that some customers, due to any of the three reasons mentioned above or others, will not place the order if it is not available.
-Simply offering it will increase the odds of converting, too, with 42% of Generation Z shoppers and 69% of Millennial shoppers being more likely to finalize the buying journey if a BNPL service is offered, according to Afterpay.
+Buy Now Pay Later has become such a differentiator that some customers, due to any of the three reasons mentioned above or others, will not place the order if it is not available.
+Simply offering it will increase the odds of converting, too, with 42% of Generation Z shoppers and 69% of Millennial shoppers being more likely to finalize the buying journey if this service is offered, according to Afterpay.

-But BNPL is being used not only to split payments in multiple, more manageable bits, but also to increase how much one spends per purchase.
-According to Cardify.ai, 49% of people are spending anywhere between 10-40% more with BNPL services than they would otherwise spend on credit cards.
+But this option is being used not only to split payments in multiple, more manageable bits, but also to increase how much one spends per purchase.
+According to Cardify.ai, 49% of people are spending anywhere between 10-40% more with these services than they would otherwise spend on credit cards.

-It is also a thrifty way for retailers to push out old stock and gain valuable customer insights on spending preferences, not to mention garner brand loyalty if they are championing responsible consumerism through BNPL.
+It is also a thrifty way for retailers to push out old stock and gain valuable customer insights on spending preferences, not to mention garner brand loyalty if they are championing responsible consumerism.
 The era of brands with a purpose is here and winning shoppers’ trust through methods they approve of is key.

-Speaking of winning trust, Buy Now, Pay Later providers do not sit behind the retailer.
+Speaking of winning trust, BNPL providers do not sit behind the retailer.
 Instead, they are approaching consumers directly to establish themselves not only as secure payment alternatives, but also as trustworthy brands.
 They each tend to invest significantly into brand building and marketing campaigns, which means retailers have an opportunity to piggyback on their efforts, obtaining free marketing and an indirect stamp of approval.

-Simply put, some of the BNPL perks for businesses, should they take up the offer, are:
+Simply put, some of the perks for businesses, should they take up the offer, are:

 - Higher conversion rates;